 Biography to follow.

 Gordon Macmillan is a graduate of Aberdeen University with a honours degree in Politics and Economics.
 He was a senior journalist and media executive for more than thirty five years, working for the BBC in London and Scotland, CNN in Atlanta USA and most recently with STV as Head of News.
 At STV he oversaw the broadcaster’s coverage of political issues at local, regional and national level.
 He led the teams covering Holyrood elections, European Parliament campaigns, Westminster elections as well as local government elections and the 2014 Scottish Independence referendum.
 Gordon has a proven track record of objective assessment of political issues and has a developed understanding of Scotland’s political landscape and the concerns and interests of local communities.

-Susan Walker has a degree in Geography and a PhD in computer mapping.
+Sue Walker has a degree in Geography and a PhD in computer mapping.
 She has worked in the rural and environment sector for over 30 years.
 She was for a time Professor of Geography and Environment at the University of Aberdeen.
 Over the last 15 years she has held a number of Board positions with public bodies in Scotland.
-She is currently a board member with Scottish Natural Heritage.
-Susan is also currently a board member of Food Standards Scotland; and member of the customer forum representing customer interests to Scottish Water.
-She is a trustee of the Macaulay Development Trust.
+She is currently a board member of Food Standards Scotland; Commissioner of the Boundary Commission for Scotland; and member of the customer forum representing customer interests to Scottish Water.

 The work of the Commission is supported by a small Secretariat which is headed by the Secretary, Isabel Drummond-Murray.
 Isabel is a civil servant employed by Scottish Government where she has worked on a range of policy issues and as Secretary of the Council of Scottish Government Unions.